How Understanding our Attachment Style Can Help Us Love Better

 Fear and Instability Personified

-• Have unstable and chaotic relationships characterised by ‘push-pull’ intensity
+• Have unstable and chaotic relationships characterized by ‘push-pull’ intensity

 • Strive for love and belonging, but struggle to trust people